 Psalm 100:4 says,“Enter his gates with thanksgiving and his courts with praise.”

 Whenever we pause to come before God, we should come before him with an offering of thanksgiving and praise.

-I start my morning worship times by remembering and writing down several things for which I’m thankful and have come into my life in the previous 24 hours.
+I start my morning devotions by remembering and writing down several things for which I’m thankful and have come into my life in the previous 24 hours.
 I’m training my heart to see the good things God is doing in my life right in that moment.
 This practice is helping me observe and be thankful for what I see God doing across the span of my life.

 This habit shifts our hearts from focusing on all the things going wrong in our lives (our outstanding prayer requests, perhaps) to those things which are going great.
 Nothing cures a complaining heart as quickly as gratitude.
 Start your personal worship times by thanking God for the good gifts he’s recently brought into your life.

 2. Reading a Bible Designed for Reading